SystemsApproach/private5g/radio.rst

-Having decoupled the Virtual RBs from Physical RBs, it is now possible to define multiple Virtual RB sets (of varying sizes), each with its own scheduler. :numref:`Figure %s <fig-multi-sched>` gives an example with two equal-sized RB sets, where the important consequence is that having made the macro-decision that the Physical RBs are divided into two equal partitions, the scheduler associated with each partition is free to allocate Virtual RBs completely independent from each other.
+Having decoupled the Virtual RBs from Physical RBs, it is now possible to define multiple Virtual RB sets (of varying sizes), each with its own scheduler. :numref:`Figure %s <fig-multi-sched>` gives an example with two equal-sized RB sets.
+The important consequence is this: having made the macro-decision that the Physical RBs are divided into two equal partitions, the scheduler associated with each partition is free to allocate Virtual RBs independently from the other.
 For example, one scheduler might be designed to deal with high-bandwidth video traffic and another scheduler might be optimized for low-latency IoT traffic.
 Alternatively, a certain fraction of the available capacity